Raviegupta/Namaste-Reac/Assignments/notes.md

-# Notes for the things which i should know, but it is lesser important for me with regard to IQ (Date:- 02/Jan/24)
+## Notes for the things which i should know, but it is lesser important for me with regard to IQ
+## 🌺🌺 Date:- 02/Jan/24 (Tuesday)

 #### Q. is React a Global Object ?
 Yes, React is a global object